A full length Zorro II 33C93A-based DMA-driven SCSI-II controller Card + 0-8MB of Zorro II AutoConfig memory.

 J14 - Provided the additional memory selection option to use 2x 4MBx8 SIMMs, if available.
 Appeared with PCB Rev 4.

 U8 - Engineering added a 74F244 to the Rev 4 PCB and later to buffer address lines to the SIMM memory sockets.
 A full 8x load of 8-chip SIMMs could load the address lines enough off the DPRC that the memory didn't respond fast enough.
-Use 80ns RAM (or faster), or (prefereably) use the 2-chip variant (1Mx4 x 2 chips per module) of the 1MB 30-pin SIMM, if fully loading the Rev 1 & 2 boards.
+Use 80ns RAM (or faster), or (prefereably) use the 2-chip variant (1Mx4 x 2 chips per module) of the 1MB 30-pin SIMM, if fully loading the earlier Rev 1 & 2 boards.

 CN2 - 50-pin internal SCSI ribbon connector